-- Local short term USD Time deposit rates increased on expectation that the Fed will continue its hike for the rest of the year - The Fund was able to increase its return month-on-month as maturities were deployed to higher rates. - The Fund will take advantage of rising USD rates as it is positioned heavily on the shortest end of the curve.
-This will enable the Fund to increase its yield fast. - Accruals continued to be the primary driver for the Dollar Starter fund's year-to-date return of 58 basis points.
+- Local short-term U.S. Dollar time deposit rates increased as the Fed hiked by 75 basis points. - The Fund was able to increase its return month-on-month as maturities were deployed to higher rates. - The Fund will take advantage of rising U.S. Dollar rates as it is positioned heavily on the shortest end of the curve.
+This will enable the Fund to increase its yield fast. - Accruals continued to be the primary driver for the Dollar Starter Fund's year-to-date return of 31 basis points.

 Disclaimer: Sun Life Asset Management Company, Inc. (SLAMCI) makes no representation as to the accuracy or completeness of the information contained herein.
-The information contained in this presentation is for information pupposes only.
-It is not intended to provide professional, investment, or any other type of advice or recommendation in relation to purchases or sales of securities whether or not they are related to SLAMCI; it does not constitute any guarantee of performance; and neither does it take into account the particular investment objectives, financial situation or needs of individual recipients.
+The information contained in this presentation is for information purposes only.
+It is not intended to provide professional, investment, or any other type of advice or recommendation in relation to purchase or sales of securities whether or not they are related to SLAMCI; it does not constitute any guarantee of performance; and neither does it take into account the particular investment objectives, financial situation or needs of individual recipients.
 Any opinions or estimates herein reflect our judgment as at the date of this presentation and are subject to change at any time without notice.
 This material is a copyrighted work.
 You may not share, distribute, revise, transform, or build upon this material without prior written consent of, and proper attribution to Sun Life.
 All trademarks are the properties of their respective owners.

-FUND FACTS Sun Life Prosperity Dollar Starter Fund
+Sun Life Prosperity Dollar Starter Fund

-August 31, 2022
+May 31,2022